 - Comes packaged very well.

-- Shaving head easily detaches for shaving other body parts.
+- Shaving the head easily detaches for shaving other body parts.

 - Shaving cartridges slide in and out of the shaving head and firmly lock into place.

-- Does a good job of shaving when not catching and pivoting.
+- It does a good job of shaving when not catching and pivoting.

-- The shaving head pivots and when shaving this catches occasionally and there is a weird pause (catch) as the shaving stops and it just pulls.
+- The shaving head pivots, and when shaving, this catches occasionally, and there is a weird pause (catch) as the shaving stops, and it just pulls.
 This should not have a pivoting head.
-It impedes shaving and leaves you feeling like your doing something wrong.
+It impedes shaving and leaves you feeling like you’re doing something wrong.
 Bad design feature!!!!